travelgateX/documentation-site/content/legacy/docs/activities/data-structure.md

 | Cancel    		| CancelRQ   		| CancelRS   		| No   		| Cancel a reservation		|
 | ReservationsList	| ReservationsListRQ	| ReservationsListRS	| No   		| List of Reservations		|

-Each request sent to the **service url** requires a node called rqXML .
+Each request sent to the **service url** requires a node called rqXML.
 Inside this node travels the current method's Input object.

-The data structure will always have common elements in all objects and the specific objects related to the operation
+The data structure will always have common elements in all objects and the specific objects related to the operation.

 **Data structure content:**